nagarx/local-research-papers-RAG/README.md

 2. **Wait for Processing**: The system will process and index your documents
 3. **Start Chatting**: Use the "Chat" page to ask questions about your documents
 4. **View Sources**: Each answer includes precise citations with PDF names and page numbers

+## Vector Storage

+The system uses **ChromaDB** for efficient vector storage and retrieval:
+- **Persistent storage**: Documents are stored locally in ChromaDB collections
+- **Similarity search**: Cosine similarity for accurate document retrieval
+- **Metadata filtering**: Filter searches by document, page number, or other criteria
+- **Scalable**: Handles thousands of documents efficiently

 ## Sample Papers Included